-In applying the new LATR pedestrian adequacy test, it has come to staffs attention that there is too little information provided in the 2016-2020 SSP and the 2017 LATR Guidelines that gives guidance to applicants for completing the ADA non-compliance assessment.
-Based on early experience with this new requirement, the execution of the pedestrian adequacy test presents several challenges - particularly in urbanized areas (i.e., Red and Orange policy areas identified in the 2016-2020 SSP), including: (1) the need for applicants to conduct an ADA non-compliance field survey that is "fair and reasonable" and (2) the need to ensure that the cost/burden associated with addressing inadequate pedestrian conditions is shared equitably among applicants in proximity to the development site.
+In applying the new LATR pedestrian adequacy test, it has come to attention of Planning staff that there is too little information provided in the 2016-2020 SSP and the 2017 LATR Guidelines that gives guidance to applicants for completing the ADA non-compliance assessment.
+Based on early experience with this new requirement, the execution of the pedestrian adequacy test presents several challenges - particularly in urbanized areas (i.e., Red and Orange policy areas identified in the 2016-2020 SSP), including: (1) the need for applicants to conduct an ADA non-compliance field survey that is "fair and reasonable" and (2) the need to ensure that the cost/burden associated with addressing inadequate pedestrian conditions is shared equitably among applicants in proximity to the proposed development site.

-To address these issues, MCDOT staff recommends the technical procedure described in the attached April 3, 2018 memo to Planning Department staff.
+To address these issues, MCDOT staff recommends the technical procedure described in the revised version of the attached April 3, 2018 memo to Planning Department staff.
 The proposed procedure is tiered, based on the significance for access to the subject development project coupled with the likelihood of participation in addressing ADA non-compliance issues by other nearby development projects.
 An applicant's requirements to fix or fund corrections to these conditions will depend on the location of the conditions relative to the project site.
-This procedure has been applied to the Marriott International Headquarters project in downtown Bethesda as described in the attached April 13, 2018 letter from Marriott's engineering consultants to Planning Department staff.
 The proposed MCDOT technical procedure serves to provide useful guidance to other projects in need of addressing ADA non-compliance issues as an element of LATR requirements.

-Staff will discuss the application of the proposed ADA non-compliance technical assessment procedure at the Planning Board's July 19, 2018 meeting.
+Staff will continue the discussion of the application of the proposed ADA non-compliance technical assessment procedure at the Planning Board's November 1, 2018 meeting.